darrylcousins/todo-tutorial/2-git-node-start/README.md

 # Tutorial Two

+Start using github - more command line practice and networking.

+Get directly into basic programming with javascript.

 ## Git

-Set up github account a create first project.
+Set up github account and create first project.

 Create ssh key